 Discover new features that make it easier than ever to craft Objective-C APIs that work beautifully in Swift, as well as new Swift language features that provide even better interoperability.
 Apple engineers will also discuss enhancements to Apple's SDKs that improve the Swift experience.

+JORDAN ROSE: Good afternoon, everyone.
+My name is Jordan Rose.
 JORDAN ROSE: Wow.
 Thank you.
 I haven't even done anything yet.

 My name is Jordan Rose.
 Joining me later will be my colleague, Doug Gregor.
 We are here to talk to you about the language changes we made in both Swift and Objective-C over the last year, especially in the areas of interoperability.